Welcome to today's edition of the Rush 24-7 podcast.

 And that's where we are.

-Let them keep saying and doing things as they are, and they are it's gonna be 1994 all over.
+Let them keep saying and doing things as they are.

-It's so absurd.
+Anyway, it's so absurd.

-All this you couple that with the disconnect on immigration, which is coming up in the next hour.
+All this, you couple that with the disconnect on immigration, which is coming up in the next hour.

-What has happened up there that has so distanced these people uh from the citizens they serve and the people who elect them?
+What has happened up there that has so distanced these people from the citizens they serve and the people who elect them?

 We'll be back after this.